The Importance of Stucco Inspection: Is it Really Necessary?

 4. Check for Insurance:

-• The inspector should carry professional liability insurance (Errors and Omissions) and, if applicable, workers’ compensation insurance.
+• The inspector should carry professional liability insurance (Errors and Omissions) and, if needed, workers’ compensation insurance.

 5. Request a Sample Report:

-• A sample report can give you an idea of how thorough their inspections are and what kind of documentation you will receive.
+• A sample report can give you an idea of how thorough their inspections are and what kind of documentation you can expect.

 6. Discuss the Scope of the Inspection: